giantswarm/docs/src/content/kubernetes/best-practices/index.md

 #### Worker node size

-When it comes to sizing your worker nodes, there should generally be a preference for more smaller nodes vs. less bigger ones.
+When it comes to sizing your worker nodes, there should generally be a preference for a greater number of smaller nodes vs. a smaller number of larger nodes.
 However, avoid node sizes of less than 1 core and 2GB RAM.

 To determine the right sizing in terms of cores and RAM, you need to know what kind of workloads will be run on the cluster